UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/1-introduction.md

 - A Twitter account https://twitter.com/UofABioinfoHub/
 - An active Slack team for discussing Bioinformatics questions with the local community.
 Slack teams do require an invitation to join, so please email the Hub on bioinf_hub@adelaide.edu.au to join the community.
 All are welcome.

-Today’s workshop has been put together by Jimmy Breen and Steve Pederson.
+Today’s workshop has been put together by Jimmy Breen, Steve Pederson and Dan Kortschak.
 We hope it will be useful in enabling you to continue and to advance your research.

 ## Course Summary